beckadamtheinventor/BOS/README.md

 # Documentation
 `bos.inc` docs https://beckadamtheinventor.github.io/BOS/
-`ti84pceg.inc` is somewhat lacking in documentation, and many of the routines are not applicable in BOS.
+OS calls in `ti84pceg.inc` are mostly unimplemented and most of them will likely not be implemented.
 However, syscall addresses below 0x020000 are bootcode calls and can be used as normal.

 # Contributing
 Currently this OS is lacking in system executables.
 Said programs go into the `/src/data/adrive/src` directory.
+BOS is especially in need of a text editor.
-These programs must be referenced in `/src/data/adrive/src/main.asm` as well as built in both build.bat and build.sh.
+System executables must be referenced in `/src/data/adrive/src/main.asm` as well as built in both build.bat and build.sh.
 If you decide to make a program for BOS that you feel should be included in the OS binaries, feel free to make a pull request!
+I'll link them into the filesystem and provide credit.

 # Installing programs on BOS